waagsociety/air_quality_sensor_kit/README.md

-# Bora_Lora_Kit
+# Air quality sensor kit
-Fabrication files and software for the Air quality sensor Bora Lora
+In this repo there are the documentation, source files and code of the air quality sensor kits:
+- Bora kit
+- Bora Lora kit
+- rIoT